 Note that fresh ripe mangoes work best for this dessert but it isn’t exactly mango season and we had trouble finding sweet mangoes.
 The only substitute that seems to work is canned peaches (we’ve tried strawberries, bananas and mandarin oranges) although they lack the tartness and slight acidic touch of fresh fruit.

-1 c. of crushed graham crackers
+- 1 cup crushed graham crackers

-1/4 c. of melted butter, cooled
+- ¼ cup melted butter, cooled

-1 c. of sweetened condensed milk
+- 1 cup sweetened condensed milk

-1 can of peaches (slices or halves)
+- 1 can peaches (slices or halves)

-Chill the cream and sweetened condensed milk for several hours in the fridge — NOT the freezer.
+- Chill the cream and sweetened condensed milk for several hours in the fridge -- NOT the freezer.
 The cream should no longer be of pouring consistency after chilling.
 Instead, if you scoop it with a spoon, the cream shouldn't fall off.

-If using peach halves, slice into pieces no thicker than 1/2-inch thick.
+- If using peach halves, slice into pieces no thicker than ½-inch thick.
 If you use peach halves without cutting them, they will be very heavy and likely to sink into the cream even if the cream is firm.

-Mix together the melted butter and graham crackers and press onto the bottom of a glass dish which must be at least three inches in height.
+- Mix together the melted butter and graham crackers and press onto the bottom of a glass dish which must be at least three inches in height.